-If heavy grazing causes site deterioration, Idaho fescue and bluebunch wheatgrass decrease in the strand and low sagebrush increases.
-With further deterioration, Idaho fescue and bluebunch wheatgrass are nearly eliminated while Sandbergs bluegrass, squirreltail and frobs increase.
-On severely disturbed areas of this site, the plant composition is comprised largely of low sagebrush and Sandberg bluegrass.
+If heavy grazing causes site deterioration, rough fescue and Idaho fescue decrease in the stand and the composition of low sagebrush increases.
+With further deterioration, rough fescue and Idaho fescue are nearly eliminated while Sandberg's bluegrass, squirreltail and forbs increase.
+On severely disturbed areasof this site, the plant composition is comprised largely of low sagebrush and Sandberg bluegrass.
+This site is very suscepible to soil erosion and the resulting loss of productive potential.